aidul23/oma-news/README.md

     -- git clone https://course-gitlab.tuni.fi/compse110-fall2024/three-dots.git

 2.  ### Backend Setup:
-    1. After cloning go to terminal, and use the following command: <br>
+    1. After cloning go to the terminal, and use the following command: <br>
        -- **cd dev-backend**
     2. Copy the EnvFileExample to .env and fill in the required values. .env file will be under the resources folder.
-    3. Build the project :Open the terminal and use the following command: <br>
+    3. Build the project:Open the terminal and use the following command: <br>
        -- **mvn clean install**
     4. You can run the backend server by clicking the run option for the DevBackendApplication file in your IDE, or by using the following command: <br>
        -- **mvn spring-boot:run**